GDAMining/metatron/README.md

 ## Contacts

 Any questions?
-The authors are glad to answer your questions and receive your feedback or suggestions to further improve MedTAG.
+The authors are glad to answer your questions and receive your feedback or suggestions to further improve MetaTron.

 - [Ornella Irrera](http://www.dei.unipd.it/~irreraorne) · ornella.irrera AT unipd.it
 - [Stefano Marchesin](https://www.dei.unipd.it/~marches1/) · stefano.marchesin AT unipd.it